 Conclusion

 After going through this article, you must have gained insight into Section 87A of The Income Tax Act 1961.
-The section aims to provide tax relief to taxpayers in the 5% tax slab.
-Section 87A provides a rebate from the total tax liability of an assessee, being a resident individual in India whose total income is not more than 5,00,000.
+The section aims to relieve taxpayers in the 5% tax slab.
+Section 87A provides a rebate from the total tax liability of an assessee, being a resident individual in India whose total income is not more than ₹5,00,000 and ₹7,00,000 in the new regime for FY 2023-24.

-Such a rebate shall equal the amount of income tax payable on the total income for any assessment year or the prescribed limit of ₹12,500, whichever is less.
+Such a rebate shall equal the income tax payable on the total income for any assessment year or the prescribed limit of ₹12,500, and ₹25,000, in the new regime, whichever is less.
 Such a Rebate under section 87A is allowed from tax payable before adding Health and education cess on the tax liability.

 Frequently Asked Questions